0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ---
 ## Know the Enemy

-Knowning what are the enemny (threat actor, hackers) are doing, what CVE are they using and what are the
+Knowning what are the enemny (threat actor, hackers) are doing, what CVE are they using and what are the threat landscape by reading news and research paper.

+"Will continue this section soon"

+---
-### Conclusion and How to to get your training
+## Conclusion and How to to get your training

 Learning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of time is just compliance and doing data analysis, asset managment and spread sheet.